Department Leadership Team

 Health reform has been a focus of Caroline's work since 2003.
 She was lead staff for the task force that led to the formation of the Washington Health Alliance.
 Caroline was also a principal member of the team that developed the Healthy Incentives program, which won an Innovations in American Government Award from the Kennedy School of Government at Harvard University.

 Tom Koney is the deputy director of the Department of Executive Services.
 He is currently serving an integral role in the E-911 Strategic Plan development and leading budget efforts on behalf of the department.
 Prior to arriving at DES, Tom was the deputy director of King County Parks.
 He has also worked as a legislative analyst at the King County Council, a growth management planner, and budget analyst.

 Tom has a master's degree in public policy from the University of Michigan and a bachelor's degree from Cornell University.
 He began his career as a hotel/restaurant manager and was also a commercial real estate appraiser before coming to King County.

-Danielle Lucero is the business and finance administrator for the Department of Executive Services.
+Danielle Lucero is the strategic budget and policy manager for the Department of Executive Services.
 In this role, she is responsible for the oversight of financial and business management activities for the department.
 She coordinates with department staff in the preparation, review, and monitoring of the budget.
 Danielle is also responsible for coordinating the review of county and state legislation for DES.